How To Do Intermittent Fasting For Serious Weight Loss

 What I recommend is to start where you are in terms of how often you’re eating each day.
 Then, gradually decrease the frequency of your meals in your ketogenic diet meal plan, so you progress from not intermittent fasting at all to a keto intermittent fasting lifestyle that puts you into serious fat-burning mode.
 Ready?

 Let’s say you eat three or six meals per day now, three full meals and three snacks.
-Hormonally speaking, every time you eat, you spike your insulin to a greater or lesser degree.
+Hormonally speaking, every time you eat, you spike your Fat Storing Hormone to a greater or lesser degree.
 That’s every time you eat anything, whether carbohydrates, protein, or fat.

-Of course, carbohydrate intake spikes your insulin far more dramatically than does protein or fat.
-Regardless, when you eat all day long, you continually spike your insulin.
-Your body isn’t designed to graze all day with its resultant insulin spikes, which is a major reason why you develop insulin resistance.
+Of course, carbohydrate intake spikes your Fat Storing Hormone far more dramatically than does protein or fat.
+Regardless, when you eat all day long, you continually spike your Fat Storing Hormone.
+Your body isn’t designed to graze all day with its resultant Fat Storing Hormone spikes, which is a major reason why you develop Fat Storing Hormone resistance(5).

 Thus, the first step in combining keto and intermittent fasting is to reduce your meal frequency to three meals per day and eliminate your snacking.
 Seriously, there should be no snacking in your high-fat diet!